 He basically tells them that they aren’t with Him!
 Worse is the fact that they actively work against Him.

 Next, look at how Jesus points out that all sorts of behavior would be forgiven.
 Then we come back to this idea of speaking.
 Those Pharisees were seemingly speaking against Jesus.
-Yet He is pointing out the deeper truth, they were speaking against the Holy Spirit belting they unbelief.
+Yet He is pointing out the deeper truth, they were speaking against the Holy Spirit belting their unbelief.

 Keep these ideas in mind as we continue.